Skip to main content

 ATTRACT TALENT

 Businesses are watching state legislatures.
 They are investing in states with laws that foster diversity, inclusion, and a robust workforce.
-And states that sanction LGBT discrimination simply cannot compete.
+States that sanction discrimination against gay and transgender individuals simply cannot compete.

 Our Impact